woylie/flop_phoenix/README.md

 in addition to a path.
 For more details, please refer to the component documentation.

-To change page size, you can either add a HTML `input` control (see below) or add a LiveView `handle_event/3` function with a corresponding control, such as a link.
+To change the page size, you can either add an HTML `input` control (see below) or add a LiveView `handle_event/3` function with a corresponding control, such as a link.
 For example, you might create a widget with several page-size links.

-You could create a page_size_link component, like this:
+You could create a `page_size_link` component like this:

 ```elixir
 attr :current_size, :integer, required: true